APGGroeiFabriek/BlockchainWiki/docs/gov.md

-Governance is the processes of governing, whether undertaken by a government, a market or a network, over a social system (family, tribe, formal or informal organization, a territory or across territories) and whether through the laws, norms, power or language of an organized society. interaction and decision-making among the actors involved in a collective problem .
+Governance is the processes of governing, whether undertaken by a government, a market or a network, over a social system (family, tribe, formal or informal organization, a territory or across territories) and whether through the laws, norms, power or language of an organized society.
+Interaction and decision-making among the actors involved in a collective problem .
 Governance is the way the rules, norms and actions are structured, sustained, regulated and held accountable.

 Blockchain is a distributed ledger-system, used as the single source of truth and governed by the